Categories: Instruction and information; Jewelry

 but they still destroy the rings.

-Micromaille will throw a wrench into any method.
+Micromaille will torpedo any method.
 Mini-me doesn't play nice.

-It will be demanding and frustrating, the tininess a mere sampling of the upcoming aggravation.
+It will be demanding and frustrating, a mere sampling of the upcoming aggravation.

 There are suppliers for "bigger" micromaille rings.

-Jump rings can be ruined before they are even started.
+Jump rings can be ruined before they are even coiled.
 Fresh wire has to settle before handling.

 Saw blades seem to get dull or

-break so often that pricy ones can be difficult to justify.
+break so often that pricey ones can be difficult to justify.
 There seems to be less difference

-the smallest one for the job to ensure the best outcome.
+the shallowest one for the job to ensure the best outcome.

 Cutting a straight line that is also perpendicular to the coil is challenging.
 Uneven cuts

-happen quickly, don't look good, and prevent the ring from closing properly.
+happen quickly.
+Besides not looking good they prevent the ring from closing properly.

 However they're cut, the blade must be straight.

-When cutting on the mandrel, the coil might have to be anchored or secured.
+When cutting a coil on the mandrel, anchor or secure the coil as needed.

-Sometimes a slightly larger mandrel can be used for cutting.
-A sloppy coil is
+Sometimes a slightly larger mandrel can be used for cutting however a wandering coil is

 If the saw blade is removed from the coil,